Choosing a Career in JournalismPosted on

 Interview with Martin Tran, Creative Arts major, San José State University

-What is exciting to you about journalism?
-Journalism is a fascinating career because it gives journalists a chance to travel and use latest modern technology.
+Journalism is a fascinating career because it gives journalists a chance to travel and use the latest modern technology.
 From handle devices to watching television, people can access their news differently these days.
 I’m excited by the challenge that journalists have in trying to appeal to all types of readers with various styles of writing.

-If you could write any type of story, what would you write?
+If you could write any type of story, what would it be?

-My favorite type of news stories are features because they give me deeper insights on people.
-In addition to feature stories, I enjoy reading stories about events, people’s accolades, and movie reviews.
+My favorite news stories are features because they give me deeper insights into people.
+In addition to feature stories, I enjoy reading stories about events, peoples’ accolades, and movie reviews.